wheelodex/wheelodex/deployment/README.md

 - Provisioning the host
 - Assigning the host's DNS
 - Setting up SSH access to host
+- Creating a dedicated non-root user with sudo privileges and SSH access to use for server administration
 - Setting the host's locale system-wide to something with UTF-8 encoding (This should be redundant in this day & age, and doing it properly involves a reboot, so we'd want to keep that out of the playbook)